Linuxfabrik/monitoring-plugins/check-plugins/huawei-pacific-disk/README.md

 ## Overview

 Checks every disk of a Huawei OceanStor Pacific storage system via the REST API (`/data_service/diskpool` and `/cluster/diskpool/queryNodeDiskInfo` endpoints).
 Alerts when a disk is not healthy, and when its remaining life falls below the warning or critical threshold.
+Supports extended reporting via `--lengthy`.

 **Important Notes:**